Closed-form approximations with respect to the mixing solution for option pricing under stochastic volatility: Solutions to SDEs with linear diffusion

 \section{Solutions to SDEs with linear diffusion}

 Suppose the diffusion $U$ solves the SDE

 where $(\nu_t)_{0 \leq t \leq T}$ is adapted to the Brownian filtration and $f$ and $\nu$ satisfy some regularity conditions so that a pathwise unique strong solution for $U$ exists.
-For example, $f$ Lipschitz in $x$ uniformly in $t$, and $\nu$ bounded on $[0, T]$ is sufficient. \begin{proposition} The solution to \cref{linearsde} can be expressed as
+For example, $f$ Lipschitz in $x$ uniformly in $t$, and $\nu$ bounded on $[0, T]$ is sufficient.